spacetelescope/pandokia/doc/source/runner_minipyt.rst

         print "just a plover"
         with pycode.test( 'egg' ) :
         # this test is named "plover.egg"
             print "An emerald the size of a plover's egg" with pycode.test( 'hatch' ) :
                 # this test is named "plover.egg.hatch"
                 assert 1
         print "that laid an egg"

-A powerful use of this feature is in dynamically defining tests:
+You can use this feature to dynamically define tests:

 ::

     for x, y  in some_list :
         with pycode.test( str(x) ) :
             assert f(x,y)

+This example is similar to the parameterized tests in py.test, but you do not need to have the entire list of tests before the tests start running.

 why not py.test parameterized test or nose generators?